Uzbekistan – strategic power market entry & multi-billion USD deal origination

 Context

-In 2019, Tom Teerlynck was mandated to lead ACWA Power’s entry into Uzbekistan’s energy market—a country then only just opening to foreign investors and unfamiliar with public-private partnerships.
-Within 2.5 years, he secured 4,100 MW of PPP power deals, representing USD 4 billion in investment.
-His efforts laid the foundation for a portfolio in Uzbekistan - now exceeding 10 billion USD - spanning conventional power, renewable energy, and green hydrogen.
+In 2019, Tom Teerlynck was mandated to lead ACWA Power’s entry into Uzbekistan’s energy market—a country then only just opening to foreign investors and unfamiliar with public-private partnerships (PPPs).
+Within 2.5 years, Tom and his team secured 4,100 MW of power projects, representing over USD 4 billion in investment.
+That foundation has since grown into a USD 10+ billion portfolio spanning conventional power, renewable energy, and green hydrogen.

 • No precedent for PPPs